apache/flink/docs/dev/table/tableApi.zh.md

         <span class="label label-primary">Batch</span>
       </td>
       <td>
-        <p>Similar to a SQL INTERSECT clause.
+        <p>Similar to an SQL INTERSECT clause.
 Intersect returns records that exist in both tables.
 If a record is present in one or both tables more than once, it is returned just once, i.e., the resulting table has no duplicate records.
 Both tables must have identical field types.</p>
 {% highlight scala %}
 val left = ds1.toTable(tableEnv, 'a, 'b, 'c) val right = ds2.toTable(tableEnv, 'e, 'f, 'g)